Em-Gkoulias/reddit_clone_frontend/README.md

 # UI Part
 Still Under Construction

 This project is going to b a Reddit clone.
 It is separated in two parts, one that contains the API and one that contains the UI.
+You can find the other part right here https://github.com/Em-Gkoulias/reddit_clone_backend/blob/main/README.md.

 This is the UI part.
 It is completely made using ReactJs and I have used react-router-dom in order to handle routing.
 All API request are made with axios.

 The user needs to create an account in order to be able to enter the website.
 After that a main page will appear with all the posts that have been created by users.
 There are three filters that allows user to choose what posts to appear on top.
 The default one is the "Best" filter which brings on top the posts that have best upvotes/downvotes score.
 The second one is the "Hot" filter that brings on top the posts that have the most comments and the last one is the "Fresh" which brings on top the latest posts.
 Each user can edit his profile image and add some text about him, see other people profiles, add comments to posts,create his own posts as well as upvote or downvote posts.